cosmic-api/cosmic.py/docs/source/tutorial.rst

 in correct API usage.
 On the server side, it greatly reduces boilerplate and the number potentially dangerous errors that result from malformatted data.

-These type definition are used to generate documentation.
+These type definitions can also be used to generate documentation.

 The system responsible for the type definitions and serialization is a decoupled component called Teleport.